chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 - Raya limps.
 "What are you doing?"
 	- "I'm doing what's right for Fang."
 - They take out their weapons and fight viciously.
-- Raya does get the upper hand, even with her cripple, and knocks Naamari backwards.
+- Raya does get the upper hand, even with her growing cripple, and knocks Naamari backwards.
 - Naamari just smirks and shoots a whistling firework through the ceiling opening.

 > **PALACE COURTYARD, HEART**